ALS Focus Patient and Caregiver Advisory Committee

 After being diagnosed with ALS, Jeremy saw a need for accessible social work services for people with ALS and their families.
 Consequently, he founded Smile Inside, Inc., a nonprofit social work telehealth agency that provides free and accessible online services, including counseling, advocacy, awareness, and social research, exclusively for people with ALS and their families.
 Jeremy is also a social work doctoral student at Walden University and is currently working on his dissertation, which examines the relationship between socio-ecological resilience and self-determination for life-sustaining treatments among people with ALS.
 He was selected as a 2019 Pat Tillman Scholar and currently serves on several national committees of collaborative ALS organizations.
 Jeremy resides in Corvallis, OR with his college sweetheart, Courtney, and their six children.

-ALS Focus Steering Committe
+ALS Focus Steering Committee

 The ALS Focus Steering Committee provides insights on potential survey topics, survey questions, and best practices for survey design, communications, and implementation.
 Committee members also consult on ALS Focus deliverables including datasets, reports, and publications.
 The Steering Committee is overseen by ALS Association leadership and its members represent the drug development industry, academia, government, people with ALS, and caregivers.
 The committee meets at least four times a year as needed.

-The Steering Committee Members are:
+Current Steering Committee Members are:

 - Kristina Bowyer, Ionis Pharmaceuticals